 A large majority of homeowners claims come from roof damage.
 According to the III, the national average claim for roof damage caused by wind, hail, snow, and water damage is $14,216.
 The risk for claims is higher with old roofs and certain type of roofing materials.
 Replacing with updated, durable roofing can help lower future insurance costs.

 The Bottom Line

 Changing your house is exciting and thrilling.
 Protect your new assets during and after the project by ensuring proper homeowners coverage.
 Moreover, consider implementing safety features for insurance discounts to offset any insurance increases from renovations.

 Want help finding the right homeowners insurance for your home renovation?
-Get quotes within minutes and talk to a specialized agent to find the perfect coverage, discounts, and solution for your home.
+Get quotes within minutes and talk to a specialized advisor to find the perfect coverage, discounts, and solution for your home.